-Under the steady guidance and watchful eye of Terry Driscoll, the William and Mary Athletics Department has solidified its standing as one of the nation’s preeminent broad-based programs.
-As Driscoll enters his 19th year as athletics director, he has overseen an unprecedented era of improvement in terms of funding and facilities while also maintaining the College’s rich history of producing well-rounded student-athletes.
+Under the steady guidance and watchful eye of Terry Driscoll, the William & Mary Athletics Department has solidified its standing as one of the nation’s preeminent broad-based programs.
+As Driscoll enters his 20th year as athletics director, he has overseen an unprecedented era of improvement in terms of funding and facilities while also maintaining the College’s rich history of producing well-rounded student-athletes.

 Driscoll oversees a program that is committed to balancing academic demands with athletic success.
-One of the department’s stated goals each year is to finish among the top 100 in the annual Director’s Cup rankings, which has happened in all but four of the years that Driscoll has been the director.
-Additionally, W&M has ranked as the highest Colonial Athletic Association (CAA) school nine times during his tenure, including last year.
+One of the department’s stated goals each year is to finish among the top 100 in the annual Director’s Cup rankings, which has happened in all but five of the years that Driscoll has been the director.
+Additionally, W&M has ranked as the highest Colonial Athletic Association (CAA) school 10 times during his tenure, including each of the past two years.

-In the last 11 years, W&M teams have combined to win a total of 45 CAA titles, as the Tribe added championships in men’s cross country, women’s cross country and baseball (regular season) in 2013-14.
-Additionally, both the men’s and women’s gymnastics teams claimed Eastern Collegiate Athletic Conference titles last year.
-One of the program’s most successful campaigns came in 2002-03 when W&M had a school-record 10 teams compete in the NCAA Tournament, with four teams winning conference titles and six that finished in the top 25 at the end of their respective seasons.
-Overall, no institution in the CAA can claim more all-time league championships than the 117 William and Mary has earned.
+During the last 12 years, W&M teams have combined to win a total of 51 CAA titles, as the Tribe added championships in men’s cross country, women’s cross country, men’s basketball (regular season), men’s swimming, men’s tennis and women’s tennis in 2014-15.
+Additionally, the women’s gymnastics team claimed its second consecutive Eastern College Athletic Conference title last year.
+Overall, no institution in the CAA can claim more all-time league championships than the 123 W&M has earned.

-As impressive as the athletic accomplishments have been during Driscoll’s tenure, the program’s academic successes have been even greater.
+As impressive as the athletic accomplishments have been during Driscoll’s tenure, the program’s academic successes have been equally notable.
 In the NCAA’s inaugural (2004) APR rankings, a measurement of academic progress based on academic eligibility, retention, and graduation of student-athletes, W&M was fourth in the nation overall and first among institutions offering athletic performance-based scholarships.
 Additionally, the Tribe football team has posted a 100 percent graduation rate three times, while the majority of the program’s squads have consistently ranked among the nation’s finest in terms of graduation.
-In 2002, the CAA started recognizing Scholar-Athletes of the Year for each of the 22 sports it sponsors, and the College has had a conference-high 54 individuals receive the honor.
+In 2002, the CAA started recognizing Scholar-Athletes of the Year for each of the 22 sports it sponsors, and the College has had a conference-record 62 individuals receive the honor.

 A true student-athlete himself, Driscoll’s leadership skills were developed during his collegiate years.
 As a student-athlete at Boston College, Driscoll captained the basketball team to the National Invitation Tournament Finals as a senior, and was named the tournament MVP.
 In addition to being named an All-American, his success in the classroom as a biology major garnered him an Academic All-America honor.